kshitij-parad/url-shortner/README.md

 🙏 Acknowledgments
 Thanks to the Next.js team for creating this powerful framework.
-Special thanks to all contributors and the open-source community for their support and resources. markdown
+Special thanks to all contributors and the open-source community for their support and resources.
-Copy code

-### How to Use

-1. **Create a file** named `README.md` in the root of your Next.js project.
-2. **Copy and paste** the above code directly into that file.
-3. **Replace** placeholders such as `your-username` and `your-repo` with your actual GitHub username and repository name if needed.

-This `README.md` is ready to use and should serve as a comprehensive guide for anyone working